AyushYadav1155/Popular-Movies-Tv-Shows-and-People-Mobile-Application/README.md

 # 2. About Application

 This Application uses The Movie Database (TMDB) website's free API to display popular Movies , Tv Shows & People.
 This application follows MVVM Clean (Multi view-ViewModel) Architecture.
-This application has reached a certail level of operatablitiy but consist of few bugs which will be elaborated in the Limitations section of this file.
+This application has reached a certain level of operability but consist of few bugs which will be elaborated in the Limitations section of this file.
 Also this app won't work if import the code into android studio and try to run it, kindly read How to use section of this file to understand how to make the app functional.

 ## 2.1 About MVVM Clean Architecture